ENS Glossary of Terms

 Night Magnitude

 This is your magnitude cutoff for non-daytime hours.
 You will be notified of any events greater than this magnitude during these hours.
 Typically your night magnitude will be larger than your day magnitude so that you're less likely to get notifications while you're sleeping, but there is no reason why night can't be the same as the daytime setting.
-It all depends you your personal schedule and when you want to receive alerts.
+It all depends on your personal schedule and when you want to receive alerts.
 This is only really applicable if you are having alerts sent to a pager or cell phone that can wake you up in the middle of the night.
 If you are having alerts sent to an email account that won't wake you up in the middle of the night, then you will probably want the night magnitude to be the same as the day magnitude.
 You will NOT receive any notifications that you missed after the Night Magnitude time period is over and the Day Magnitude period begins.
 See also Day Magnitude.

 Region Name